 The planning policy team are on hand to support with neighbourhood planning through GIS support, advice and guidance as required and will assist with examination.

-In addition, resources are available on the Planning Portal and Planning Aid websites to support the formulation of an NDP.
+In addition, resources are available on the Planning Portal and Planning Aid websites to support the formulation of an NDP through the whole process.

 6. Community Involvement in Development Management